 - All of Go Ape’s courses are designed to minimize impact on the environment, which we appreciate.
 Trees are inspected annually by independent arborists.

-Disclosure: Our Kids received two complimentary admissions to try out Treetop Junior.
-Rest assured, I only promote activities and businesses that I believe in and think would be of interest to Our Kids readers.
+Disclosure: Our Kids received two complimentary admissions to try out Treetop Journey.
+We only promote activities and businesses that we believe in and think will be of interest to Our Kids readers.